 This made the film more accurate and lush than what most people would expect, given the common perception of the area as a desert.
 Other times I need to create all of these cultures and places from scratch aka my imagination.
 In that case, I start from whatever clues the story and the director can give me on what the culture was like, and choose the shapes and styles of the objects in that culture to express the aspects of that culture effectively on paper.

-What is your most prefered medium and why?
+What is your most preferred medium and why?

 Craig Elliott: I prefer to use oil paints as opposed to other mediums for fine art creations.
 As I can get the desired effects effectively, and adore the lusciousness of the colors and dimension that the paint adds to my creations.